flutter/website/src/deployment/flavors.md

 (as shown in the screenshot below from VSCode).
 ## Setting up launch configurations

+Next, you'll add a **launch.json** file allows you to run the command `flutter run --flavor [environment name]`.
 In VSCode, set up the launch configurations as follows:
-Adding a **launch.json** file allows you to run the terminal command `flutter run --flavor [environment name]`.
 1. In the root directory of your project, add a folder called **.vscode**.
 2. Inside the **.vscode** folder, create a file named **launch.json**.
 3. In the **launch.json** file, add a configuration object for each flavor.